ibarbary/Currency-Converter/README.md

 # Currency-Converter
 - Created a Javascript app for converting different currencies
-- Implemented Fetch API to get Real-Time Exchange Rates from ExchangeRatesApi
+- Integrated real time exchange rates from an external API to provide users with the latest up-to-date currency rates